DiltheyLab/HLA-LA/README.md

 ## Basics

 HLA\*LA carries out HLA typing based on a population reference graph and employs a new linear projection method to align reads to the graph.
-See this [preprint](https://www.biorxiv.org/content/early/2018/10/26/453555) and this [blog post](https://genomeinformatics.github.io/HLA-LA/).
+See the [publication](https://academic.oup.com/bioinformatics/article/35/21/4394/5426702) and this [blog post](https://genomeinformatics.github.io/HLA-PRG-LA/).

 HLA\*LA is faster and less resource-intensive than HLA*PRG.

-See [this blog post](https://genomeinformatics.github.io/HLA-LA/) for a description of the algorithm.

 ## Installing HLA*LA